stringparser/manifold/readme.md

 ```
 ➜  manifold (master) ✓ npm test
 manifold
+  sample
+    ✓ data creation should not fail
+    ✓ sample data should be random
+  parse
+    ✓ add test data
+    ✓ should parse properties when one sets them
+    ✓ should support objects for setting parsers
   rootNode
-    ✓ should have property name
-    ✓ should have rootHandle
-    ✓ should have completion
+    ✓ add test data
-    ✓ should have aliases
+    ✓ should have properties ({ref: true})
-  path
-    ✓ should have proper pathname
+    ✓ should have properties ({ref: true})
-  depth
-    ✓ should have proper depth
+    ✓ should not have properties ({ref: true})
-    ✓ should have proper depth when using :params
+    ✓ should have properties ({ref: true})
   parent
-    ✓ should have its parent
+    ✓ add test data
-    ✓ should have its parent
+    ✓ should have children added after parent is set
-  handle
-    ✓ handle for the rootNode
-    ✓ handle for a command
-    ✓ only last element should have handle
-  aliases
-    ✓ should redirect to node for each alias
-    ✓ should have its parent via aliases
+    ✓ should have the same parent by reference
-    ✓ should work with params
+    ✓ property should not be enumerable after overwrite
   children
+    ✓ add test data
+    ✓ should support single object as input
-    ✓ should create nested structures
+    ✓ should support array as input
+    ✓ should have parent added after children were set
-    ✓ should be able to create nested using :params structure
+    ✓ should not be enumerable after overwrite
-  boil
-    ✓ should change how stems are boiled
-  parse
-    ✓ should change how output gets parsed
+    ✓ should inherit from parent when

-19 passing (42ms)
+20 passing (35ms)
 ```

-### Glossary

- Names for things that are long to write

-#### rootNode

- `manifold.store` property

-### todo

-- [ ] add support to regexp paths

 ### license